Mineral museum in Ahrntal

 Some of the most special attractions of the mineral museum in Ahrntal are the South Tyrolean smoky quartzes, originally rebuilt Alpine tension gashes and wonderful twisted rock crystal from the mine in Prettau.

 At the multimedia room, visitors learn more about the formation of minerals, about searching and finding these treasures as well as about their healing effects.
 The connected shop offers minerals, jewels and souvenirs from Ahrntal and from the entire world to buy.
 Another highlight is the opening of geodes.

 The museum is open from June to the end of September, from Monday to Saturday from 09.30 to 12.00 am and from 2.00 to 6.30 pm.
 In July and August the museum is open every day.

-The museum is ideal for bus trips – a spacious car parking is located directly along the main road.
+The museum is also ideal for bus trips – a spacious car parking is located directly along the main road.